panmengxin/SST_malaria_paper/README.md

 # SST_malaria_paper
-The source code and exampled datasets for the paper entitled "Beyond ENSO: Harnessing Tropical Ocean Variability in Long-lead Vector-borne Disease Prediction" by Pan et al.
+The source code and exampled datasets for the under-reviewed paper entitled "Beyond ENSO: Harnessing Tropical Ocean Variability in Long-lead Vector-borne Disease Prediction" by Pan et al.

 We provides two main functions for analyzing relationships between sea surface temperature anomalies (SSTA) and disease incidence, and identify the dynamic SST index: